watermint/toolbox/docs/home.md

 ![watermint toolbox]({{ site.baseurl }}/images/logo.png){: width="160" }

-The multi-purpose utility command-line tool for web services including Dropbox, Dropbox Business, Google, GitHub, etc.
+The multi-purpose utility command-line tool for web services including Dropbox, Figma, Google, GitHub, etc.

 # Do more with the watermint toolbox

 The watermint toolbox has 295 commands to solve your daily tasks.
-For example, if you are an admin of Dropbox Business and need to manage a group.
+For example, if you are an admin of Dropbox for teams and need to manage a group.
 You can bulk create groups or bulk add members to groups via group commands.

 ![Demo]({{ site.baseurl }}/images/demo.gif)